• Menu

 Photojournalist: Gage Griffith

-Constructed in 1895 in Monticello, Georgia, this Carpenter Gothic style structure replaced a previous building demolished by a tornado in the 1890s.
+Constructed in 1895, the Monticello United Methodist Church is a Carpenter Gothic-style structure that replaced a previous building demolished by a tornado in the 1890s.
 Its construction cost totaled $3,500.
 Over time, enhancements were made, including the addition of a Sunday School in 1927 and improvements to the sanctuary in 1935, which featured memorial windows, a pipe organ, a chandelier, and chimes.
 The building served its congregation until 1955 when it was deemed inadequate.
 Subsequently, in 1957, the church purchased a new site, and by 1960, the original building was sold and repurposed as a funeral home.
-Some of its original stained glass found a home in the new Methodist Church opened nearby in the 1960’s.
+Some of its original stained glass found a home in the new Methodist Church opened nearby in the 1960s.

 Monticello United Methodist Church